Shevatim & The Mensch Project

 The Mensch Project

-The Shevatim program works in conjunction with our Mensch Project, a school-wide positive behavioral support program.
-Developed in partnership with education researchers at Duquesne University, the Mensch Project is an evidence-based, data-driven program to maximize academic engagement and improve student behavior outcomes.
+The Shevatim program works in conjunction with our Mensch Project, a school-wide positive behavioral support program developed in partnership with education researchers at Duquesne University.

 "Mensch" is the Yiddish word to describe a person of integrity and honor.
-In the first month of school, students are taught the set of expectations at CDS that fall under the categories of being "Ready, Respectful, and Responsible" and have the opportunity to practice these "menschy" behaviors.
-They are then rewarded for displaying these behaviors with Mensch Cards—pieces of paper that provide a token, but tangible reward for doing good deeds or following the school's expectations.
+Students are rewarded for exemplifying positive Jewish values (Middot) with Mensch Cards—pieces of paper that provide a token, but tangible reward for demonstrating these virtues.